attackgoat/screen-13/examples/getting-started.md

 the entire batch will processed, in efficient chunks as needed, in order to present to the display.

-The entire process of construction and resolution of a render graph happens at the discretion of your program and uses only as much memory and CPU time as required for each function call offered.
+The entire process of construction and resolution of a render graph happens at the discretion of your program and is highly optimized.

 Each graph may use a given buffer or image multiple times, some as inputs and some as outputs.
 In each case an optimal command submission order will be produced which executes the correct shaders